5 / 162+ Google Reviews

 • Second major repair in 2 years

-• Refrigerant type is R-22 (obsolete, expensive, being phased out)
+• Refrigerant type is R-22 (obsolete and expensive)

 • Comfort issues beyond just the equipment (airflow, static pressure)